-When we pack our suitcases and embark on an adventure, anything can happen.
-That’s the fun of it!
+When we pack our suitcases and embark on an adventure, anything can happen — and usually, that’s the fun of it!
 But for times when “anything can happen” means lost baggage, missed flights or health emergencies, there’s travel insurance.

 Travel insurance policies were designed to cover risks associated with all types of travel — from weekend getaways to once-in-a-lifetime vacations.
-Different policies cover different issues when you travel abroad.
+Different plans cover different issues when you travel abroad.
 You can get coverage for trip cancellation and interruption, lost or damaged baggage, flight insurance, medical care or evacuation due to natural disasters.
 You can purchase policies individually, or you can buy packages with broader protection.
 Common types of coverage include:

 With so many options, you may find yourself wondering if you need travel insurance and, if so, how much travel insurance you need.
-As you plan your next vacation, consider these 5 factors when deciding if buying travel insurance is worth it.
+As you plan your next vacation, consider these five questions when deciding if buying travel insurance is worth it.

 Several credit card companies offer some form of travel protection against issues like lost luggage and travel cancellation.
 Determine what coverage you already have that may cover you abroad before purchasing additional protection.

 Comprehensive travel insurance premiums average 4 to 10 percent of the total cost of the trip.
 On a $5,000 cruise, for example, travel insurance could cost between $250 and $350.
-For last-minute domestic travel with few pre-paid costs or for inexpensive trips (where insurance costs would exceed the cost of the trip), travel insurance might not be worth the investment.
+You might not need travel insurance for domestic travel with few pre-paid costs or for inexpensive trips where the cost of travel insurance would exceed the cost of the trip.
 When traveling abroad, emergency medical and evacuation coverage is essential.

 You compare prices and coverage for other insurance policies, right?
 Travel insurance should be no different.
 Check with travel agents, insurance agents and online booking sites, then compare policies and prices before purchasing travel insurance.